casdoor/casdoor-website/docs/basic/try-with-docker.md

 ## Requirements

+### Machine requirements
+If you want to build the image by yourself, please ensure that your machine have at least **2GB** memory.
+Memory less that requiurement may lead to build failure in build stage.

+If you just need to run the pre-built image,  please ensure that your machine have at least **1GB** memory.

 ### OS

 All OSes (Linux, Windows and macOS) are supported.

 ### Environment

-You can use **docker(docker engine version > 17.05)** in Linux or **Docker Desktop** in Windows and macOS.
+You can use **docker(docker engine version >= 17.05)** in Linux or **Docker Desktop** in Windows and macOS.

 * [Docker](https://docs.docker.com/get-docker/)

+Users of all platforms must ensure that the **docker engine version >= 17.05.** It is because that we used multi-stage build feature in docker-compose.yml, which was supported after 17.05.
+See <https://docs.docker.com/develop/develop-images/multistage-build/> for more information.

+If you also use docker-compose, please ensure that **docker compose version >= 2.2**.
 For Linux users, you also need to make sure that docker-compose is installed, considering that it is seperate from Docker.

-Users of all platforms must ensure that the **docker engine version > 17.05.** It is because that we used multi-stage build feature in docker-compose.yml, which was supported after 17.05.
-See <https://docs.docker.com/develop/develop-images/multistage-build/> for more information.

 ## Get the image